wwwaiser/real-estate-map-project/week-02.md

 - ✅ **Create Map Component:**
   - Integrate a Map component in your application using `react-map-gl`.
 This will be your first step into adding interactive maps to your web app.
+  - If you dont have mapbox account you can utilize the following mapbox access token: pk.eyJ1Ijoic3ZheXNlciIsImEiOiJjbGgwbzl5NXcwdmMzM2VwdTkya2J6cDVmIn0.VrQewCt9w1K8QPsLzuDZjg

 ## Exploring `react-map-gl`